MultiQC/MultiQC/docs/core/reports/customisation.md

 the configuration.
 Software versions can be specified in YAML format using two options.

-### Option 1: Grouping software sersions by process name
+### Option 1: Grouping softwares and versions

-For each process, software versions can be organized within a nested YAML dictionary with three levels: `process` -> `software` -> `version(s)`.
+Here input is provided as a nested YAML dictionary with three levels: `group` -> `software(s)` -> `version(s)`.
-Multiple versions of the same software are specified as lists.
+One group specifies one or more software names.
+Eash software specifies one or more versions with multiple versions provided as lists.
 Here's an
 example:

 ```yaml